manassresta/price_predict_avo/README.md

-﻿# avocado_price_predict
+﻿# Predict price for avocardo
-# Prophet Times Series
+# Using Prophet Times Series
-#Libraries and Tools used : Pandas, Numpy, Matplotlib, Seaborn and Prophet.
+Libraries and Tools used : Pandas, Numpy, Matplotlib, Seaborn and Prophet.